Need fresh thinking?

 I don’t mean to be overly harsh about such tired advertising strategies, because some are doing it well and I’ll share a few later in this article.
 But most hospital CMOs often face tremendous pressure from physicians to put them front and center, market new specialty areas or drive traffic with boring billboards.
 Intense competition forces them to push make-an-appointment-now messages.
 Such tactics might earn small bumps in awareness.
 I’m all for that.
 But those messages are fleeting.
 They don’t build an emotional connection with an audience, and they don’t lay a foundation upon which feature-and-benefit advertising can follow.

-Do you see Coca-Cola present the chemical make-up of its soda?
-Have you watched an Apple commercial that compares its features with a competitor’s?
+Do you see Coca-Cola presenting the chemical make-up of its soda?
+Have you watched an Apple commercial that compares its features to a competitor’s?
 Can you recall a spot from Audi that discusses turn radius or seat warmers?
 Nope.
 In their national advertising, these brands demonstrate the importance of making an emotional connection with people.
-That’s a lesson for all healthcare businesses, from hospitals to health insurance companies.
+That’s a lesson for all healthcare providers and related businesses, from hospitals to health insurance companies.

 There is a strong relationship between emotional resonance and connecting with a brand.